 Before we start, it is important to note that your advisor is of great importance throughout this process.
 It is an excellent idea to talk with him/her about what classes to take, and the appropriate time to take them.
 The psychology professors are very knowledgeable about the major's requirements, and most importantly, they know a great deal about what classes to take depending on what you want to do after graduation.

 PSYCHOLOGY MAJOR REQUIREMENTS:

 A student pursuing a degree in psychology must start with PSYC 111--Introduction to Psychology.
 Next, one should take PSYC 221--Applied Behavioral Statistics and then proceed to take PSYC 235--Research Methods.
-Applied Behavioral Statistics may be taken in concordance with Introduction to Psychology, but Applied Behavioral Statistics must be completed before one can register for Research Methods.
 These three courses must be successfully completed prior to accemptance to the major; however, applications to the major will still be accepted under the condition that these courses will be successfully completed.

-It is strongly recommended that these classes be completed in this order by the end of your sophomore year.
-A student may, in some cases, find themselves ahead of this rough schedule, and this is fine because it provides for more flexibility in class selection during your junior and senior years.
+It is strongly recommended PSYC 111, PSYC 221, and PSYC 235 be completed, in this order, by the end of your sophomore year.
+(Some students may find themselves ahead of this general schedule which is fine; it will just allow them more flexibility in class registration during their junior and senior years).
 It is recommended that one should register for one other psychology class by the end of your sophomore year.
-This is not completely necessary, but will allow you more flexibility in your junior and senior years.
+This is not completely necessary, but again, it will allow for more flexibility later.

 When the above three courses have been successfully completed, or are in the process of being completed, one may start to take upper division psychology classes.
-It is recommended that you talk to your advisor if you have questions concerning your eligibility for a class.
-In any case, one must be careful to follow the following guidelines very carefully.
-The courses are categorized, and you need to take the specified amount from each category.
+It is recommended you talk to your advisor if you have questions concerning your eligibility for a class.
+Page #5 of the handbook also contains additional useful information.
+In any case, it is important that the guidelines are followed very carefully.
+The courses are categorized, and students need to be sure to take the specified amount from each category.

 Graduation General Requirements, Scholastic Attainment